vadimkonovod/aisoboi/web systems/README.md

           application/json:
             example: {
                       "code": 400,
- TODO                 "message": "Invalid params: date 'to' must be greater than or equal to 'from'"
+                      "message": "Invalid params: date 'to' must be greater than or equal to 'from'" }
-                     }

   post: